-- High visibility crosswalks (e.g. continental (zebra) striping or special paving) raise driver awareness at unsignalized intersections that are in a zone where pedestrians are expected to be crossing - Leading pedestrian interval gives pedestrians a few second head start to claim the right-of-way ahead of turning traffic, reducing conflicts with turning vehicles - Prohibiting right turns on red prevents vehicles from turning into crossing pedestrians.
-Signal phases need to accommodate adequate time for through movement to reduce the urge to violate the no-turn-on-red - Reducing intersection widths improves visual contact between drivers and pedestrians and reduces crossing distances and the time needed to cross on foot - Curb extensions are often placed at the end of on-street parking lanes so that pedestrians standing on the curb can see and be seen by drivers before crossing.
-These can also be placed mid-block to effectively shorten block lengths - Rightsizing to reduce the width or number of travel lanes, often by converting a 4-lane street into a 2- or 3-lane plus bike lane and/or a center turn lane.
-This reduces crossing distances, vehicle speeds, and the number of travel lanes to cross the street - Pedestrian recall describes the situation where pedestrian is given the 'walk' signal at every signal phase, without having to push a button.
-Pedestrian recall should be used in areas with higher levels of pedestrian activity (e.g., downtown) or anywhere there is an interest in reducing pedestrian delay.
+- High visibility crosswalks (e.g. continental (zebra) striping or special paving) raise driver awareness at unsignalized intersections that are in a zone where pedestrians are expected to be crossing. - Leading pedestrian interval gives pedestrians a few seconds head start to claim the right-of-way ahead of turning traffic, this may reduce conflicts with turning vehicles. - Prohibiting right turns on red prevents vehicles from turning into crossing pedestrians.
+Signal phases need to accommodate adequate time for throughmovement to reduce the urge to violate the no-turn-on-red signal. - Reducing intersection widths improves visual contact between drivers and pedestrians and reduces crossing distances and the time needed to cross on foot. - Curb extensions are often placed at the end of on-street parking lanes so that pedestrians standing on the curb can see and be seen by drivers before crossing.
+These can also be placed mid-block to effectively shorten block lengths. - Rightsizing to reduce the width or number of travel lanes, often by converting a 4-lane street into a 2- or 3-lane plus bike lane and/or a center turn lane.
+This reduces crossing distances, vehicle speeds, and the number of travel lanes to cross the street.
+When using this approach, the entire traffic corridor must be considered, not just one intersection. - Pedestrian recall describes the situation where pedestrian is given the 'walk' signal at every signal phase, without having to push a button.
+Pedestrian recall is presently used in areas with higher levels of pedestrian activity (e.g., downtown), and could be considered in new locations with high pedestrian traffic.
+Some intersections work best using recall during busier hours of the day and switching to pushbutton operation at night.